 Arguments for reform

 - The statutory French pension age of 62 is low by European standards.
-In most European countries, it is 65 and rising to 67.
+In most countries, it is 65 and rising to 67.

 - The actual retirement age is low too.
 On average, French men stop working at 60 and women at 61.
 The EU averages are 63 for men and 62 for women.
 French life expectancy at birth is 80 for men and 85 for women.

 - French pensions are expensive.
 France spends 16 percent of its national income on pensions compared to 13 percent in Germany and the Netherlands and 14 percent EU-wide.

 - The state pension fund, which relies on current workers to fund retiree benefits, is running out of money.
 A surplus is expected this year, but as early as 2027 the system could be €12 billion in the red.
 The reason: the number of workers per retiree is falling, from 2.1 in 2000 to 1.7 in 2020 to a projected 1.2 by 2070.

 - The current system is inequitable.
 Public-sector workers are able to retire in their fifties while mothers who interrupted their careers to raise children often have to work into their mid- to late-sixties to make up for the time they didn’t pay into a pension plan.

 Arguments against: the reforms go too far

 - It is unfair to raise the retirement age when French companies won’t hire older workers.
 France’s labor force participation rate is similar to that of other wealthy nations until the age of 60.
 Between the ages of 60 and 64, just 35 percent of the French remain in work compared to 62 percent in Germany.

 - Macron doesn’t have a majority.
 He personally won reelection on a promise to reform pensions, but his party lost its majority in the National Assembly.